Fluorescent Tube Sizes Guide

 - Tubes used for general lighting are called tubular fluorescent lamps and come in four sizes: 2‘, 4‘, 8‘, and 12‘.

 - Smaller wattage tubes are often called mini-tubes, mini-strips, or compact fluorescents (CFLs).

 - Larger wattage tubes are called high output (HO) fluorescents.
 Some people refer to them as triphosphor bulbs.

 - There are other sizes of fluorescent tubes as well, but these are the most common.

 Fluorescent lights are commonly used as compact fluorescent lights (CFLs).
-But you may also hear them referred to as T5, T8 and T12 lights, or T-bulbs.
-This can cause confusion when searching for the proper lights for your home aquarium.
+But you may also hear them referred to as T5, T8, and T12 lights, or T-bulbs.
+This can confuse you when searching for the proper lights for your home aquarium.

-To cut through the confusion, you can remember that T8 and T12 light bulbs are the same as T5 light bulbs.
-Manufacturers started to identify the bulbs by the tube diameter to distinguish the different lengths of the T5 tube.
+To cut through the confusion, you can remember that manufacturers started to identify the bulbs by the tube diameter to distinguish the different lengths of the T5 tube.
 Each one of these bulbs is also referred to as a form, so the shortened technical name of the bulb is T5 T8 T12 form.

 These three terms refer to the bulb length, so the light tube lengths are: